narfdotpl/narf.pl/content/posts/mac-software.md

 installing f.lux is arguably the best thing you can do for yourself.
 What this app does is it basically makes your screen orange at night, which makes it much easier to look at.
-It should also be easier for you to fall asleep when you finally get to bed.  (À&nbsp;propos: iOS 9.3 will introduce a f.lux-like feature called Night Shift.
+It should also be easier for you to fall asleep when you finally get to bed.  (À propos: iOS 9.3 will introduce a f.lux-like feature called Night Shift.
 Until then, I use [GammaThingy][] on iOS 9.2.)